AleksandrVakulenko/COM_listener/README.md

 <img src="pic/prog_port_select.png" width="150" alt="prog_port_select.png" />

-5) In the script settings, set COM_port_host to the second linked port.
+5) In the script settings:
+- set COM_port_host to the second linked port.

-6) In the script settings, set the COM_port_device parameter to the port to which the device is connected.
+- set COM_port_device to the port to which the device is connected.

 <img src="pic/matlab_settings.png" width="500" alt="matlab_settings.png" />